-Vulnerable TrustManager/HostnameVerifier.
-Frankly Chat, Whisper, and Wickr all contain TrustManager and HostnameVerifier that accept all certificates or hostnames.
-Alas, this makes it possible for an adversary to perform Man-in-The-Middle (MiTM) attacks and retrieve information sent on the sockets that use the vulnerable TrustManager and/or HostnameVerifier.
+VulnerableTrustManager/HostnameVerifier.Frankly Chat, Whisper, and Wickr all containTrustManager and HostnameVerifier that accept all certificates or hostnames.
+Alas, this makesit possible for an adversary to perform Man-in-The-Middle (MiTM) attacks and retrieve informa-tion sent on the sockets that use the vulnerableTrustManager and/or HostnameVerifier.
+VulnerableHostnameVerifier in Frankly Chat returns truewithout performing any check, while Wickr uses theAllowAllHostnameVerifier subclass which is alsoused in Whisper by Bugsense crash reporter.

 Certificate Pinning.
 Confide, Frankly Chat, and Whisper implement certificate pinning.
 Confide pins the expected CA certificate which is also accessible from the decompiled apk, whereas, Whisper uses the hash of the pinned certificate appended with the domain name to make certificate validation decisions.
-In the case of Frankly Chat, a single certificate is expected and the hash of the expected certificate is checked for in the received certificate chain.
+For Frankly Chat, a single certificate is expected and its hash is checked for in the received certificate chain.
 Frankly Chat also initialize another TrustManager with a keystore that loads certificate from file.